kyma-project/website/content/blog-posts/2020-07-02-release-notes-1.14/index.md

 ### install command supports Git revisions

 You can now specify the Kyma installation source by passing a Git revision number.
 To do so, call `kyma install --source={ID}`.
-For example use `kyma install --source=34edf09a`.
+For example, use `kyma install --source=34edf09a`.

 ### CLI usage in Kyma documentation